natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Kongo.md

 <!-- ''An important part of the ship's armament responsible for air defence.
 Anti-aircraft armament is defined by the weapon chosen with the control <code>Select anti-aircraft weapons</code>.
 Talk about the ship's anti-air cannons and machine guns, the number of guns and their positions, their effective range, and about their overall effectiveness – including against surface targets.
 If there are no anti-aircraft armaments, remove this section.'' -->
 {{main|5 inch/40 Type 89 (127 mm)|25 mm/60 Type 96 (25 mm)}}

 The IJN Kongo's AA armament sets her apart from other battleships.
-It includes six 5 inch/40 Type 89 twin cannons, as well as a total of 100 25 mm cannons.
-The 5" guns, which behave more like secondaries, are automatically loaded with HE-VT, with no alternate ammunition choice, which makes them pretty useless against surface targets, as the shells will always detonate early, but decent against aircraft.
+It includes six 127 mm (5 inch/40 Type 89) twin cannons, as well as a total of 100 25 mm cannons.
+The 127 mm guns, which behave more like secondaries, are automatically loaded with HE-VT, with no alternate ammunition choice, which makes them pretty useless against surface targets, as the shells will always detonate early, but decent against aircraft.
 Meanwhile, the 25 mm cannons provide the Kongo with exceptional close-range AA firepower, being able to put up a hail of fire in any direction.
 However, note the stopping power of the 25 mm is not very good, and these cannons are only really suitable for self-defence.

 === Scout plane ===
 {{Specs-Fleet-Plane}}